Kana Morimoto

-Kana Morimoto (森本佳奈, born 29 July 1992), popularly known as KANA, is a Japanese kickboxer competing as a flyweight with K-1, where she is the current flyweight champion.
-A professional competitor since 2015, she is the 2019 K-1 Women's Flyweight Grand Prix winner and two-time Krush Women's Flyweight champion.
+Kana Morimoto (森本佳奈, born 29 July 1992), popularly known as KANA, is a Japanese kickboxer competing with ONE Championship.
+A professional competitor since 2015, she is the 2019 K-1 Women's Flyweight Grand Prix winner, a two-time Krush Women's Flyweight champion and one-time K-1 Women's Flyweight champion.

 She is the #9 ranked female kickboxer in the world by Combat Press, as of November 2020, and has been ranked in the top ten since June 2018.

 Kickboxing career

 Early career

 Morimoto made her professional debut against a fellow debutante Koto Hiroaka at Krush 58 on 12 September 2015.
 She won the fight by a second-round knockout.
 The knockout was preceded by two knockdowns: the first was a standing knockdown in the first round, while the second resulted from an uppercut in the second round.

 Morimoto was scheduled to face the #5 ranked J-Girls mini-flyweight Miyako Mitsuhori at Krush 60 on 14 November 2015.
 Mitsuhori was more experienced than Morimoto, with 20 professional bouts in her four year career.
 Morimoto won the fight by a first-round knockout.

 Morimoto was scheduled to face the undefeated Jeong Hye Jin at Krush 63 on 5 February 2016.
 Morimoto scored the first knockdown of the fight in the first round, countering Jin's jab with a right hook and following up with punches.
 Although she wasn't able to knock her opponent out, Morimoto inflicted enough damage that the ringside doctor had to be called in three seconds into the second round, to check the cut above Jin's left eye.
 The doctor opted to stop the fight, awarding Morimoto the technical knockout.